Meifu Shinkage Ryu History

 Meifu Shinkage Ryu Manitoba Keikokai

-Meifu Shinkage Ryu (MSR) Manitoba Keikokai is based in Winnipeg, Manitoba, and operates as an extension of the Meifu Shinkage Honbu.
-We conduct our classes with the support, and encouragement, of Otsuka-sensei, while also enjoying, and appreciating, the fellowship of other Meifu Shinkage Ryu members worldwide.
+Established in January 2015, Meifu Shinkage Ryu (MSR) Manitoba Keikokai operates as an authorized extension of the Meifu Shinkage Honbu.
+Our group leader is a personal student of Otsuka-sensei.
+We conduct our classes with his full support, and encouragement, while also enjoying, and appreciating, the fellowship of other Meifu Shinkage Ryu members worldwide.

 Students of other martial arts, as well as people with no previous martial arts training, are welcome to join, and train with us.
 No uniforms, or equipment, are needed to begin.
 If you have a uniform from another martial art, you may wear it.
 However no patches/emblems, or colored belts.
 A plain uniform, and white belt is acceptable.

 The training fee for the MSR Manitoba Keikokai is $240 for 6 months ($40/month).
 MSR Honbu membership fee (1000¥/month) is included in Keikokai fee.
-Honbu membership is renewed twice per year.
+Honbu membership is renewed twice per year (January and July).

 As we use real weapons, membership is generally restricted to those 18 years, and older.
 Exceptions will be made for those 15+ years when accompanied by a parent.